rmia46/news-banner-generator/README.md

-# news-banner-generator
+# Easy News Banner
 This is a simple news banner generator.
+It's for client so theere's no option to change the directly.
+You can fork it and change anyting as your need.